envytools/envytools/hwdocs/bus/pmc.rst

    Interrupt status.
 Bits 0-30 are hardware interrupts, bit 31 is software interrupt.
-1 if the relevant input interrupt line is active and, for NVA3+ chipsets, enabled in INTR_MASK_*.
+1 if the relevant input interrupt line is active and, for NVA3+ GPUs, enabled in INTR_MASK_*.
 Bits 0-30 are read-only, bit 31 can be written to set/clear the software interrupt.
 Bit 31 can only be set to 1 if software interrupts are enabled in INTR_MASK_*, except for NRHOST on NVC0+, where it works even if masked.